pfirsich/joml/README.md

 ### Digit Separators
 They are very useful and good, but most programming languages' "toInt"/"toNumber" or similar do not support them.
 And the parser should be easy to build.

+### null
+* I decided against allowing simply omitting a value (just `key:`), because it makes the parser more complicated and it often looks like a mistake.
+* I wasn't sure whether to add null at all, but people are lacking it in TOML, so I think it should be "fixed" in JOML.
+There are also some use cases (for example *overwriting* a value that was *derived* from another object with an empty value).
+* Because of the example above assigning null ist also different from the simple absence of a value.
+If they were the same that would also defeat the point of `null` in general.

+### Strings
+* Escape sequences were added, because people WILL use them and then be surprised if it doesn't work, even though you can technically do most of them with `\xHH`.
+I simply picked the ones supported by JSON, because it's the smallest set I have found and it has all the important ones.
+* I decided against only optionally having to escape backslash, i.e. if the following character is not part of a valid escape sequence (e.g. `oof\oof` would be valid string containing a backslash), but it could lead to sneaky error, or example when using Windows paths: `E:\Users\Joel\directory\file`.
+It is better to just always error if a backslash is used without a valid escape sequence.
+Also different programming languages handle this differently, so to avoid people getting unexpected results, there should be more errors, not less.
+* There are no literal strings (like TOML), because though they are very useful and nice to have, they are not at all necessary and no one will ever do this "instinctively" just to be surprised that it doesn't work.
+Also if you don't quite know JOML well enough yet, it would rather look like a mistake to encounter backslashes outside of a valid escape sequence.

+### Comments
+* There are no multi-line comments, because every usable editor on the planet will help you comment multiple lines trivially.
+The extra complexity, even if it is minimal, cannot be justified because of that.